ennozdd/HackTheBox/notebook_Falafel/10 - Falafel.md/10 - Falafel.md

 Php will extract the number from the string and do the comparison after that

-If the number starts 0e this will be parsed as 0.
+If the number starts with 0e this will be parsed as 0.
 It is mentioned in [#Type juggling in php](file:///home/user/htb/falafel/notes/10%20-%20Falafel.md#type-juggling-in-php)